datatrail-jhu/08_data/manuscript/03_internet.md

 # Getting Data From the Internet

 In the introductory lesson, we mentioned that there is a lot of data on the Internet, which probably comes at no surprise given the vast amount of information on the Internet.
 Sometimes these data are in a nice CSV format that we can quickly pull from the Internet.
-Sometimes, the data are spread across a web page, and it's our job to "scrape"" that information from the webpage and get it into a usable format.
+Sometimes, the data are spread across a web page, and it's our job to "scrape" that information from the webpage and get it into a usable format.
 Knowing first that this is possible within R and second, having some idea of where to start is an important start to beginning to get data from the Internet.

 We'll walk through three R packages in this lesson to help get you started in getting data from the Internet.
 So, before we jump in, we'll have you install these packages: